President

 Marc has written, produced, and directed short films which have been screened online and at film festivals.
 He co-produced Avery Kidd Waddell’s N.C.B.S., which was an official selection of the 2009 Hollywood Black Film Festival, the 2009 Texas Black Film Festival, and the 2009 Martha's Vineyard African American Film festival, sponsored by HBO, where it screened to packed houses.

-Marc has worked for one of the most recognizable Internet brands in the world - the largest provider of online properties and services to over 300 million worldwide users for 8 years.
+Marc has worked for one of the most recognizable Internet brands in the world - the premier digital media company with over 500 million worldwide users - for 8 years.
 Through his experience in varied roles in Account Management, Project Management, and Operations Supervision, Marc has overseen and executed traffic generation and marketing strategies that have generated millions of dollars annually.

 Marc Etienne was raised in Port-au-Prince, Haiti.
 He graduated from New York University.
 He resides in Los Angeles with his family.